stucchio/Homepage/content/bayesian_ab_decision_rule.md

-Earlier this year I published a blog post about a [Baysian decision rule](http://www.bayesianwitch.com/blog/2014/bayesian_ab_test.html) for choosing between two variations, each with a potentially different conversion rate.
+Earlier this year I published a blog post about a Baysian decision rule (now dead link, but [VWO now uses this for A/B testing](https://vwo.com/bayesian-ab-testing/) and [tech docs are here](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf)) for choosing between two variations, each with a potentially different conversion rate.
 The basic idea of the decision rule is as follows.

 1. Choose a "threshold of caring" - if A and B differ by less than this threshold, you don't care which one you choose.
 2. Choose a prior on the distribution of conversion rates of A and B.